 We conducted our audit in accordance with Dutch law, including the Dutch Standards on Auditing.
-Our responsibilities under those standards are further described in the 'Our responsibilities for the audit of the consolidated financial statements' section of our report.
+Our responsibilities under those standards are further described in the 'Our responsibilities for the audit of the financial statements' section of our report.

-We are independent of F. van Lanschot Bankiers N.V. in accordance with the 'Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten (ViO)' and other relevant independence regulations in the Netherlands.
-Furthermore, we have complied with the Verordening gedragsen beroepsregels accountants (VGBA).
+We are independent of Van Lanschot N.V. in accordance with the 'Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten (ViO)' and other relevant independence regulations in the Netherlands.
+Furthermore, we have complied with the Verordening gedrags- en beroepsregels accountants (VGBA).